-Recalls are often thought of with dread since they involve substantial monetary and non-monetary losses for the businesses involved.
-However, recalls are a fundamental tool used to manage and avert the risks consumers face due to possible defects or contamination.
+Food recalls are often thought of with dread since they involve substantial monetary and non-monetary losses for the businesses involved.
+However, food recall management software are a fundamental tool used to manage and avert the risks consumers face due to possible defects or contamination.

 Therefore, companies have a vital responsibility to, Firstly, engineer and distribute safe products.
 Secondly, to recall hazardous products from across all stages of the value chain to protect the public from injury or death in case of potential defects and contamination.

 The food and beverage industry often faces stringent scrutiny.
 This is because the impact of contamination is magnified due to immediate consumption and the large user bases that companies often have.
 Unsafe food containing harmful bacteria, viruses, parasites, or chemical substances, causes more than 200 diseases – ranging from diarrhea to cancers.
 An estimated 600 million – almost 1 in 10 people in the world – fall ill after eating contaminated food, and 420 000 die every year, resulting in the loss of 33 million healthy life years (DALYs).
 (WHO)

 Therefore, food recalls and traceability and recalls are critical components of a food regulatory system.

 Executing a product recall can be a cumbersome task, considering the length and complexity of supply chains.
 It also involves loss of money, reputation, and time.
 On average, companies face up to $10M in recall costs, excluding the reputational damage that accompanies most recalls.